danthegoodman1/cloudComputingCourse/README.md

 Write your own code.
 While you will be googling and copying a lot of code in the future, just write it yourself.
 You don't learn anything from copy pasta 🍝.

+**You want to learn.**
+I hope that if you are here, it's because you want to understand cloud computing, and implement it in the future.
+I would argue cloud computing is just as (if not more) important as coding itself or any other technical skill in the world of development: _**If you can't deliver your code to anyone and everyone who wants to use it, your code is basically useless.**_
+*But I'm probably a little biased.*

 ## Modules

 0. [Setup and Requirements](/00-setup_and_requirements)